-Central College's strong programs in the sciences, athletic training and exercise science all support preparation for the field of podiatric medicine.
-Although entrance requirements may vary, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for podiatry school.
+Central College's strong programs in science, athletic training and exercise science all support preparation for the field of podiatric medicine.
+Although entrance requirements vary, a strong foundation in the natural and social sciences as part of a well-rounded liberal arts education is considered excellent preparation for podiatry school.

-Central students are successful on MCAT entrance exams and in securing acceptance into podiatry schools with the assistance of an on-campus pre-health coordinator and academic advisers to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on- and off-campus opportunities for research and professional development.
+Central students succeed on MCAT entrance exams and in securing acceptance into podiatry schools with help from an on-campus pre-health coordinator and academic advisers to ensure that you complete the required courses, complete the required hours of observation, maintain a GPA of 3.6 or higher and take advantage of the many on- and off-campus opportunities for research and professional development.
 Central’s pre-professional program prepares you to pursue podiatry education in graduate school.
 With the help of your adviser, you will choose a major such as biology or chemistry that best prepares you for further study.

 As a well-rounded liberal arts graduate, Central alumni pursue graduate school around the country.
 Many podiatric medicine students have studied at the Des Moines University Podiatric Medicine Program.